Shwebo

 Shwebo (ရွှေဘိုမြို့ [ʃwèbò mjo̰]) is a city in Sagaing Region, Burma, 110 km north-west of Mandalay between the Irrawaddy and the Mu rivers.
 The city was the origin of the Konbaung Dynasty, established by King Alaungpaya in 1752, that was the dominant political force in Burma after the mid-18th century.
 It served as Alaungpaya's capital from 1752 to 1760.
 As of 2021, it has a population of 88,914.

+It is the site of Shwebo University and Shwebo Palace.

 History

 Up to 1752, Shwebo was a village, called Moksobo (မုဆိုးဘို [moʊʔ sʰó bò]; lit.
 'Hunter Chief') of about 300 houses.
 It lies near the site of the ancient Pyu city-state of Hanlin.
 On 29 February 1752, the chief of the village Aung Zeya founded the Konbaung Dynasty to resist the upcoming invasion of Lower Burma-based Hanthawaddy forces.
 Aung Zeya, who also assumed the royal title of Alaungpaya, gained the allegiance of 46 surrounding villages, and organized defenses building a stockade and digging a moat around Moksobo.
 He renamed his village, Shwebo (lit. 'lit' or 'Golden Chief').
 Over the next eight years, Alaungpaya led the reunification of Burma with Shwebo as his capital.